russellshackleford/control-repo-tools/README.md

 Given a directory with any number of modules installed or cloned, search for all `.pp` files and look for other modules being called.
 Currently this does NOT strip out references to the module itself.
 That is, searching the `apache` module will return apache as one of the results.
+Output is colored (disable with `-c`).

 ```bash
 git clone <URL to this repo>